 Cybercriminals can gain information about the ciphertext size that the client browser sends.
-Then they can see how the compressed request payload — that has both the secret cookie sent by the browser and the injected malicious content — changes its size.
-When the compressed content diminishes in size, this means it’s likely that the injected content has matched some part of the secret content that they want to gain access to.
-By observing the change in length — the variation in the compression ratio, or its variable content — the value of the user’s session cookie can potentially be discovered.
+Then they can see how the compressed request payload — the secret cookie sent by the browser and the injected malicious content — changes its size.
+When the compressed content diminishes in size, it’s likely that the injected content has matched some part of the secret content they want to gain access to.
+Observing the change in length — the variation in the compression ratio or its variable content — the value of the user’s session cookie can potentially be discovered.

 Discovery of the Vulnerability

-Adam Langley, a software engineer at Google, made the first hypothesis that such an attack can be executed.
+Adam Langley, a software engineer at Google, made the first hypothesis that such an attack could be executed.
 Then, the concept of the CRIME attack was officially demonstrated in 2012 by two security researchers, Juliano Rizzo and Thai Duong.
-They showed how it can impact a wide array of websites.
+They showed how it could impact a wide array of websites.
 The vulnerability was seen as a potential abuse technique by geopolitical criminals.

 Rizzo and Duong presented a demo of the attack at the Ekoparty security conference in Buenos Aires, Argentina.
-Even before it, the security community had already theorized and found out many of the details around CRIME and its relation to compression technique issues.
+Even before it, the security community had already theorized and discovered many details around CRIME and its relation to compression technique issues.